Xian-Bei/CLUT/README.md

 Or you need to implement your own Class for your customed data format / directory arrangement.

 ## Training
-    python train.py --data_root <xx> --dataset <xx>

-The default settings of the most hyper-parameters are written in the *parameter.py* file.
+The default settings of the most hyper-parameters are written in the [parameter.py](parameter.py) file.
-To get started as soon as possible, only the 'data_root' needs to be modified before training.
+To get started as soon as possible (with the FiveK dataset), only the 'data_root' needs to be modified before training.

+    python train.py --data_root <xx>

-By default, the images, models, and logs generated during training will be saved in the parent dir of the current one (controlled by 'save root').
+By default, the images, models, and logs generated during training are saved in [save_root/dataset/name](/FiveK/20%2B05%2B10_models/).
-## Testing
+## Evaluation
+We provide a pretrained model with 25.56 PSNR on the FiveK datset.

+Just

-    python evaluate.py --epoch <xx>
+    python evaluate.py --model 20+05+10 --epoch 310

-To evaluate the trained model of a specific epoch, keep the other parameters the same as training.
+To evaluate your trained model of a specific epoch, remember to keep the other parameters the same as training.

 ## Visualization & Analysis